RavensbourneWebMedia/UX-design/sessions/11/README.md

 # Field research

-120 PM: Field research visit to the NMM and ideation session with students about ideas for projects.
-All groups to leave with a variety of project ideas.
-Make some observations - What interests you in the museum?
-A collection as a whole, or a single object?
-What is inspiring about that part of the museum?
-A fact, history or look, feel of the object / objects?
-How are people invited to engage with the items in the museum?
+We'll spend the afternoon hours at the [Maritime Museum](http://www.rmg.co.uk/national-maritime-museum) in Greenwich.

+* Free entry.
+* Open Monday - Sunday, 10am - 5pm.
+* 30 minutes from Ravensbourne by bus on the 422 or 108 (see [trip on Citymapper](https://citymapper.com/trip/Tpdr49a))

+We're going to explore the museum (a physical space) and analyse it as a **virtual space**.

+Put on your *UX designer hat*, observe and answer as many of the following questions as possible:

+* **Registration** How do you log in / out of the museum?
+* What is the **navigation** like?
+Are there predictable *paths*?
+Do you know where you are, or are you likely to get *lost*?
 How are people moving around the space?
-Think about the museum as a website, how are people using the space, what info do they need etc..
-Homework: form teams, create personas based on your observations
+* **Information architecture** What info does the museum provide?
+How is it organised?
+What info is missing?
+* Is the museum space and its information **accessible**?
+* **UX** Has the space been designed to create an effect, emotion or reaction?
+How do you *feel* in there?
+* **Calls to action** What do they want you to do?
+* **Incentives** Does the museum encourage you to visit a certain section, or perform a certain action?
+* **Narratives** Is there an overarching theme to the space?
+Are there sub-themes?
+* **Content** Who do you reckon curates the museum content?
+Does the museum feature any *user-generated content*?
+How often is the content updated?

 # Homework

+form teams, create personas based on your observations

 ### Blog